facebookarchive/hack-langspec/spec/05-types.md

 }
 ```

-A compiler is **not** required to produce the correct type side effect when
+An implementation is **not** required to produce the correct type side effect when
 using multiple criteria directly.

 The following example shows type side effects in the context of a nullable